ucdavisdatalab/workshop_python_basics/_sources/chapters/01_python-basics.md

 least until you know how big it is.
 Large data sets can take a long time to print, and the output can be difficult to read.

-Instead, use the Pandas `head` method to print only the beginning, or head, of the data.
+Instead, use the Pandas `.head` method to print only the beginning, or head, of the data.

 ```{code-cell}